google-research/google-research/cubert/README.md

 This is a repository for code, models and data accompanying the ICML 2020 paper [Learning and Evaluating Contextual Embedding of Source Code](https://proceedings.icml.cc/static/paper_files/icml/2020/5401-Paper.pdf).
 In addition to the Python artifacts described in the paper, we are also releasing the pre-training corpus and CuBERT models for other languages.
-Updates are appended to the end of this document, as they become available.

 If you use the code, models or data released through this repository, please cite the following paper: